-Treat guests to the quintessential fall indulgence -- caramel apples.
-Have them packaged individually and tied off with a ribbon that matches your colors so guests can grab the treat as they exit without getting caramel on their nice clothes.
+Treat guests to the quintessential fall indulgence—caramel apples.
+Have them packaged individually and tied off with a ribbon that matches your colors so they can grab the treat as they exit without getting caramel on their nice clothes.

 Whether you buy it or make it yourself, apple butter is a unique fall favor that not only looks the part, but tastes great too.
 Package the sweet spread into mini jars, cover each jar lid with fabric to match your wedding day colors and tie them off with a thin piece of raffia.

 Custom cookbooks that combine favorite family recipes from both sides are perfect wedding favors year-round.
 But when filled with familiar fall recipes, they'll feel right on trend.

 Matches come in handy the most during chillier months, so gift your guests matchboxes with personalized labels.

 If your wedding is outdoors, make sure your guests stay warm and cozy with cute wraps, scarves or blankets they'll love for years to come.
 Drape them over the seats at your reception, or stock them in baskets at the ceremony.

 This is another one you can make yourself if you have a favorite seasonal recipe.
 Either way, we recommend packaging them in pretty, reusable jars.

 Can't decide what to send your guests home with?
 Make a package filled with you and your future spouse's favorite fall things that represent your hometowns.
 Think: cans of ale from a local brewery and snacks from your favorite childhood bakery.